danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## TODO

-* explain how to extract explain analyze output from rails console, or psql session (also link to my other post `Efficient Database Queries in Rails: A Practical Approach`)
-* explain the explain/analyze output to show where most of time is being consumed (possibly visualize with tool mentioned in my other pg perf post)
 * aside about tsvector and other `ts...` terms, link to my other post on pg fts `Roll Your Own Search with Rails and Postgres: Search Engine`
 * explain why we need a trigger
   * aside using raw sql since rails migration dsl does not support trigger